 When she is not at the Auckland office keeping the humans distracted, her favourite place to be is at the beach.
 She loves going on long walks and is always up for a road trip or flight to the family’s bach on Great Barrier Island.
 Her best party trick is diving into the pool.

-Maisie is definitely top dog in Scarlatti’s books or, by Scarlatti standards, Maisie is top dog.
+Maisie is definitely top dog in Scarlatti’s books.